Skip to content

 bash

-smm jira fetch --start-date 2024-01-01 --end-date 2024-03-31
+smm jira fetch-issues --start-date 2024-01-01 --end-date 2024-03-31

 Fetch issues in a specific status: